run-llama/llama_index/docs/core_modules/supporting_modules/evaluation/usage_pattern.md

 ## Evaluating Response Faithfulness (i.e. Hallucination)

-The `FaithfulnessEvaluator` evaluates if the answer is faithful to the retrieved contexts (in other words, whether if there's model hallucination).
+The `FaithfulnessEvaluator` evaluates if the answer is faithful to the retrieved contexts (in other words, whether if there's hallucination).

 ```python
 from llama_index import VectorStoreIndex, ServiceContext